wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_app/faq/processing-refunds.md

 To enable refunds from your Lightspeed backend, follow these steps:

-1. Log in to lightspeed.multisafepay.com.
+1. Sign in to lightspeed.multisafepay.com.
 2. Go to **Settings**.
 3. In the sidebar, click **Enable refunds**.